MichaelOchel/smarthome/extensions/binding/org.eclipse.smarthome.binding.digitalstrom/README.md

 ### digitalSTROM-Devices

-At this point almost all available **GE**, **SW**, **GR** and **BL** digitalSTROM-Devices with an set output-mode, unequal *disabled*, are supported by this binding.
+At this point almost all available **GE**, **SW**, **GR** and **BL** digitalSTROM-Devices with a set output-mode, unequal *disabled*, are supported by this binding.
 Furthermore sensor devices like the **dS-iSens200** and **SW-devices** with binary-inputs are supported.
 Last but not least the **circuit** (dS-Meter) is supported, too.
 They will provide the power consumption and electric meter as channels.

 For that there are identically named thing types.
 Only the *GR* type has a channel (shade), which cannot be changed.
-The other types adds their channels dynamically affected by the set color-group and output-mode.
+The other types add their channels dynamically affected by the set color-group and output-mode.
 They also automatically change or add the channels, if the color-group or output-mode has changed through the dSS-web-configuration or the configured sensor priorities of the thing has changed.

 - The following table shows all tested digitalSTROM-Devices with their output-modes.